 7 Patricia Davis-Hurst, Sunrise Station Revisited, Taree: 2010, 50.

-8 MidCoast Libraries Local History Resources ‘Theatres’.
+8 MidCoast Libraries Local History Resources ‘Theatres’, resources from the NSW State Archives.